Joe Biden's senior adviser in 2016: 'We don't need white people leading the Democratic Party right now'

 But she emphasized that “elections are not about the past, they’re about the future…I do believe he has the right ingredients.
 The question is can he find enough people to help him stir the pot.”

-Fox News Andrew O'Reilly contributed to this report.
+Fox News Andrew O'Reilly and Paul Steinhauser contributed to this report.